taixingbi/coding-test/big-data.md

 6 What is MapReduce?
 Referred as the core of Hadoop, MapReduce is a programming framework to process large sets of data or **big data across thousands of servers in a Hadoop Cluster**.
 The concept of MapReduce is similar to the cluster scale-out data processing systems.
 The term MapReduce refers to two important processes of Hadoop program operates.
-* Application Manager:
-* It accepts job-submissions, negotiates the container for ApplicationMaster and handles failures while executing MapReduce jobs.
+* **Application Manager**: It accepts job-submissions, negotiates the container for ApplicationMaster and handles failures while executing MapReduce jobs.
-* Scheduler:
-Scheduler allocates resources that is required by various MapReduce application running on the Hadoop cluster.
+* **Scheduler**: Scheduler allocates resources that is required by various MapReduce application running on the Hadoop cluster.

 ### Spark
 1. How is Apache Spark different from MapReduce?